 - Other SOI Coaching Resources

-Individual events are offered for all strokes, and relay events are offered to athletes in two of three levels.
+Individual events are offered for all strokes, and relay events are offered to athletes in all levels.
 SONC offers walking and flotation events for athletes of lower ability.

 SONC also offers relay events in the Unified Sports model, featuring athletes with and without intellectual disabilities (called Unified Partners) to compete together.

 Athletes may select up to three events from Level 1, Level 2, or Level 3, but must stay within their level.
-Athletes competing in Level 2 or Level 3 events are eligible for on relay team event.
+Athletes competing in all levels are eligible for one relay team event.

 15m Unassisted Swim